DOING BUSINESS WITH SWITZERLAND

 In the electronic customs tariff-TARES, you will find the tariff numbers, customs rates and reference to other charges (VAT, incentive taxes, tobacco taxes, beer taxes, mineral oil tax as well as information on prohibitions, restrictions or authorizations.

-For further information, go to below website with an English version/translation, copy link and paste on new browser
+For further information, go to below website English translation, copy link, paste on new browser

 https://www.reservesuisse.ch/importations/?lang=fr